Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs 'AI-powered visual search using CLIP' and specifies it searches for photos based on natural language descriptions.
-It distinguishes from sibling tools like 'search_metadata' by emphasizing visual/CLIP-based search rather than metadata-based search.
+The description clearly states it is an 'AI-powered visual search using CLIP' that accepts natural language queries.
+It distinguishes from sibling 'search_metadata' by focusing on visual content rather than metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.